 Master of Arts in Criminal Justice

 The Master of Arts in Criminal Justice at Mount Mercy is designed for professionals working in the criminal justice system and pre-professionals who desire advanced knowledge and skills in the area of crime and justice.
-This program will be offered exclusively online beginning in the Fall of 2016.
+This program is offered exclusively online.
 Graduates of the program will have the ability to serve in leadership roles and other essential positions within the criminal justice field by serving as evaluators of criminal justice practices and policies.
 Further, graduates will be a resource for evidence based practices within the criminal justice field.
 Graduates could also be prepared for admission to doctoral programs in criminal justice.

 |CJ 510||Administration of Justice||3|

 |CJ 515||Theories of Crime and Justice||3|

 |The Impact of Social Inequities &Hum Rights|

 |Ethical Issues in Crime and Justice|